Mission

 Post Baccalaureate Route and Transfer Students

 The Department of Professional Education offers a post-baccalaureate route to teacher licensure.
-The post-baccalaureate route is designed for individuals who have completed the baccalaureate degree from an accredited institution with a minimum cumulative grade point average of 3.0 and who wish to obtain an initial teaching license.
+The post-baccalaureate route is designed for individuals who have completed their baccalaureate degree from an accredited institution with a minimum cumulative grade point average of 3.0 and who wish to obtain an initial teaching license.
 Individuals interested in seeking admission to Post Baccalaureate status should consult the University Office of Admissions or the appropriate College of Education Department.

 Transfer Students